thereaux/Percussion-Generator/README.md

  * Groove knob: offsets the notes from the original starting point by a constant time
  * Amplitude Control for both waves
  * Helpful README
+ * Main oscillator wave drawing: Shift+Click Dots to add or delete points on the wave.Drag points up and down to create different arrangements.

 ### Troubleshooting

   * If nothing is working, make sure you have written in notes.
 If that doesn't work, make sure the envelope control knobs are turned so that you can produce a sound.

   * If the device isn't on a track with MIDI notes, no sound will be created.
+It should look like this on an ableton track:
+![text] (link)

 ### Resources Used to Make This: